sabbelasichon/typo3-rector/docs/contribution.md

 - testing happens via fixture files (*.php.inc)
 - those files display the code before and after execution, separated by `-----`
-- rector keeps spaces etc. as its job is migration and not code cleaning, so keep that in mind
+- rector keeps spaces etc. as its job is migration and not code cleaning, so keep that in mind.
+TCA fixture files don't need to look pretty!
-- provide custom test classes via "Source" folder, that will be tested, but *will not* be affected by your rector to test and prevent side effects of your rule
+- provide custom test classes via "Source" folder, that will be tested, but *will not* be affected by your rector to test and prevent side effects of your rule.
+- Add stubs that reflect the original code

 ## Submit your changes